sbarex/SourceCodeSyntaxHighlight/README.md

 #  Quicklook extension for source files

 This project is a test to develop a system extension for MacOS 10.15 Catalina for previewing source files.

-It's based on the [anthonygelibert/QLColorCode](https://github.com/anthonygelibert/QLColorCode) qlgenerator which uses deprecated APIs in MacOS 10.15.
+It's based on the [anthonygelibert/QLColorCode](https://github.com/anthonygelibert/QLColorCode).
 Inside it uses [Highlight](http://www.andre-simon.de/doku/highlight/en/highlight.php) to render source code with syntax highlighting.
 To install Highlight, download the library manually, or use Homebrew `brew install highlight`.

+MacOS 10.15 Catalina has deprecated the qlgenerator APIs.
+Moreover a .qlgenerator package inside Library/QuickLook now must be notarized to works.
+For this reason I tried to migrate the QLColorCode code using the new quicklook extension system.

 This project consists of these components: